Chris raps the EBGB's formation

 Weather station 9.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Echo Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Echo Rock:

 Featured Route For Echo Rock